moremoban/pypi-mobans/README.rst

 Auto generation of contributors
 --------------------------------------------------------------------------------

-You must specify an author in your configuration file, otherwise contributors will include author.
+You can specify `excluded_github_users` to exclude yourself and bot accounts.

 Developer Guides
 ================================================================================